 The current members of the Audit Committee are:

-- Chairman: Dr. Ir.
-Raden Pardede.
-He was appointed as the Chairman of AE’s Audit Committee based on the Board of Commissioners’ Decision dated 23rd April 2018.
+- Member: Mohammad Effendi, He was appointed as the Chairman of AE’s Audit Committee based on the Board of Commissioners’ Decision dated 27th May 2019.
 For further information, please see the Board of Commissioners' profile.

 - Member: Lindawati Gani, 56, an Indonesian citizen, is a member of Audit Committee of PT Adaro Energy Tbk, and was appointed as a member of AE’s Audit Committee based on the Board of Commissioners’ Decision dated 14th May 2018.
 She is a Professor of Faculty of Economics and Business University of Indonesia and a National Council Member of Institute of Indonesia Chartered Accountants (IAI).